How to Calculate the Stainless Steels and Nickel Alloys PREN Number?

 Limitations of PREN

-- Only Applicable to Pitting: PREN focuses solely on pitting resistance and does not consider other forms of corrosion such as crevice corrosion, stress corrosion cracking, or general corrosion.
+- Only Applicable to Pitting: PREN focuses solely on pitting resistance and does not consider other forms of corrosion, such as crevice corrosion, stress corrosion cracking, or general corrosion.

 Conclusion